-Just over a week ago, it a Hong Kong-based TV firm and Australian film company took to court to get illegal TV services and the app stores that support them banned.
+Recently, a Hong Kong-based TV firm and an Australian film company took to court to get illegal TV services and the app stores that support them banned.

 If the judge sides with these companies, Android stores that offer people access to illegal apps and pirated content could be shut down.
 Heydenrych said this is a bold step for the entertainment industry.

 “We may think that illegally downloading one film, one show, or one song is harmless.
 However, on a global scale, that can have devastating consequences for the industries that produce this content,” he said.

 “Billions are lost as a result of digital piracy and cybercrime annually, which demonstrates its wide-spread acceptance, but also its ability to evolve and become more sophisticated to continue posing a significant threat.

 He suspects that many media firms have been targeted by digital pirates.
 “The reality is that if your business produces digital media, by way of software, audio and visual media, you have likely been impacted by piracy, even if unknowingly,” said the expert.